Master's in Law and Economics of the Sea – Ocean Governance

 **EU Insurance Law is a course offered by NOVA School of Law’s Jean Monnet Module on EU Insurance Law: Challenges in the SDG Era, funded by the European Commission (EUInsLSDG).

-2nd Year - Non-taught Component
+2nd Year - Research Phase

 Mandatory

-Dissertation, internship at national or international institution or project work60
+Dissertation, internship at national or international institution or project work 60

 NOVA School of Law participates in THEMIS, a network that encourages the internationalization of master’s students.
 The THEMIS certificate is granted when students complete a semester of mobility, participate in an international conference, and complete an international internship under the THEMIS Programme.

-+ 2022/2023
++ 2024/2025

 1st Year - Taught Component